 Making your water go from cold to hot in seconds flat is not that much of a luxury in our age and culture.
 Having water that gets hot instantly has become a necessity for us.
 This is why you can find water heaters in nearly every home.

-Water heated naturally rarely occurs (unless you have a hot spring handy), so we use water heaters every single day.
+Water heating naturally rarely occurs (unless you have a hot spring handy), so we use water heaters every single day.
 Water heaters have long been a necessity in every home.

 These tank-type water heaters come in varying sizes.
-At Hope Plumbing, we install standard water heaters on a daily basis.
+At Hope Plumbing, we install standard water heaters daily.
 The average size is 40-50 gallons, but they can go as high as 120 gallons.
 These can be gas or electric, depending on how your home is set up.

 Tankless water heaters have been becoming more popular because they heat water instantly with copper heat exchangers, not storing any water in the unit.
 The main advantage of installing a tankless heater is that water gets hot instantly and doesn’t run out like in a tank-type heater.
 They can also be much more efficient and sustainable and have a significantly longer life… but they cost a significantly higher amount of money.

 Hope Plumbing has many technicians that are qualified to help you make the best decision for your home.
 We can advise you on the best place in your home to keep your water heater and help you determine the best size and type for your home.